sagar-umu/try-document/docs/README.md

         ```
         </details>

-6. Create a `mkdocs.yml` file in the root and add the following content:
+6. Create a `mkdocs.yml` file in the root directory and add the following content:

     <details>
     <summary><i>Show mkdocs.yml</i></summary>